genomicsclass/leanpub/manuscript/smoothing_exercises.md

 A>
 A>
 A>
 A>2.
 The loess estimate above is a random variable.
 We can compute standard errors for it.
-Here we use Monte Carlo to demonstrate that it is a random variable.Use Monte Carlo simulation to estimate the standard error of your estimate of {$$}f(168){/$$}.
+Here we use Monte Carlo to demonstrate that it is a random variable.
+Use Monte Carlo simulation to estimate the standard error of your estimate of {$$}f(168){/$$}.
 A>
-A>    Set the seed to 5, `set.seed(5)` and perform 10000 simulation and report the the SE of the loess based estimate ?
+A>    Set the seed to 5, `set.seed(5)` and perform 10000 simulations and report the SE of the loess based estimate.
 A>
 A>
 A>